Your executive leadership has just unveiled the company's new strategic direction.

 Bringing new ideas to bear to help the company diversify its offerings and increase its market competitiveness.

-To change employee behaviors and inspire innovation, you’ll need to design a behavioral blueprint.
-What would a behavioral blueprint look like for Innovation?
+To change employee behaviors and inspire innovation, you’ll need to design leadership competencies (at Rhabit we call them habits).
+What would a leader habit look like for Innovation?

 - Come up with big or small ideas that improve current processes or procedures.